vmplacco/linemake/README.md

 ## Description of the database and current status

-The periodic table below shows a summary of the current transitions available in the `linemake` database.
+The periodic table below shows a summary of the current **curated** transitions available in the `linemake` database.
 Click [here](http://vmplacco.github.io/files/linemake_ptable.html) for an interactive version.
+A substantial number of additional transitions can be found in the `mooglists/moogatom*` files.

 ![http://vmplacco.github.io/files/linemake_ptable.html](http://vmplacco.github.io/files/linemake_ptable.svg)